ocaml/opam-repository-archive/README.md

   - Example: "ca32ab3b976aa7abc00c7605548f78a30980d35b"

 Criteria ID:
-- `ocaml-version`: The package version satisfies the current compiler cutoff threshold.
+- `ocaml-version`: The package version does not satisfy the current compiler cutoff threshold.
-- `source-available`: The sources of the package version are available.
+- `source-available`: The sources of the package version are not available.
-- `maintenance-intent`: The package version falls within a package's maintenance intent, or is a dependency of a package satisfying the primary repo criteria.
+- `maintenance-intent`: The package version does not fall within a package's maintenance intent.
-- `installable`: The package version is installable on at least one of the supported platforms.
-(Note that it is not required that CI tests are passing, since working installation may require manual system configuration.)
+- `installable`: The package version is not installable.

 An up-to-date field and criteria catalog is available at https://github.com/ocaml/opam-repository/wiki/Package-Archiving:-Policy